McKinley Mosley

 Interviewer: Are you proud of your service?

-Interviewer: Oh what makes you proud of your service?
+Interviewer: What makes you proud of your service?

-McKinley: Trying to help someone else yep trying to help someone else you know I was poor there was people poor you know people poorer than me
+McKinley: Trying to help someone else.
+Trying to help someone else, you know.
+I was poor.
+There was people poor, you know, but they was poorer than me.

 McKinley: No.